adam-afif/AmazonScraper/README.md

 - price
 - ASIN (Amazon product ID)

-#Check phones.csv file to see an example of generated file.
+#Check phone.csv file to see an example of generated file.